A good night's sleep is essential for good health and overall well-being.

 If you have, or think you might have, obstructive sleep apnea or another issue affecting your sleep, specialists in the Section of Sleep Surgery at Rush can help.
 We collaborate with other specialists at Rush to accurately diagnose and treat your problem — so you can get the rest you need to lead a full and healthy life.

-Sleep surgeons at Rush offer a full range of advanced treatment options, including upper airway stimulation (e.g., Inspire), an implantable device that keeps your airway open while you sleep.
-See our sleep surgery treatment page and upper airway stimluation page for more information about the treatments we offer.
+Sleep surgeons at Rush offer a full range of advanced treatment options, including Inspire (upper airway stimulation), an implantable device that keeps your airway open while you sleep.
+See our sleep surgery treatment page and Inspire page for more information about the treatments we offer.